vtex/faststore/docs/components-architecture.md

 For styling pseudo selectors, use this pattern: `data-pseudo-selector-name`

-Continue the previous example, we can add the disable property for the CheckboxGroup.
+Continue the previous example, we can add the disabled property for the CheckboxGroup.
 So how can we add this data-attribute for this case?

 ```tsx
 const CheckboxGroup = ({ onChange, testId, disabled, ...props }: CheckboxGroupProps) => {